vtashkov/bf/README.md

 and an executable `bf` that provides a command-line interface for executing Brainfuck programs.

-## The Language Brainfuck
+## The language Brainfuck

-(The following is taken from the the wiki page of the language: [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) )
+The following is taken from the the wiki page of the language: [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck)

 Brainfuck is an esoteric programming language created in 1993 by Urban Müller.
 Notable for its extreme minimalism, the language consists of only eight simple commands, a data pointer and an instruction pointer.